jm-sky/saasbase-api/.docs/models/Exchange.md

 # Exchange Model

-Represents a currency exchange entity in the system, used for managing different currencies and their exchange rates.
+The Exchange model represents a currency in the system.
+It maintains basic currency information and provides relationships to track exchange rates where this currency is either the base or target currency.

 ## Attributes
 - `id` (uuid) - Primary key